ChapaiDarkhan/ToDO/README.md

 # TODO
-Create and update task information
+Create and update task information.
+Also when you mark task as done or unmark, app send message to your email address.
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirements.